SOPs for a One-Person Startup: How to Build Systems When You Are the System

 Every process, every client workflow, every "how we do things" - it's all trapped between their ears.
 And the business can't grow past their personal capacity because nothing is written down, nothing is repeatable, and nothing can run without them physically doing it.

-The fix isn't hiring.
-The fix isn't working harder.
 The fix is building SOPs - standard operating procedures - so your business runs on systems instead of memory.

 This is the most boring, most profitable thing you will ever do as a solo founder.